-The Nilgiri Mountain Railway toy train is the highlight of a visit to the popular hill settlement of Ooty, in India's southern state of Tamil Nadu.
+The Nilgiri Mountain Railway toy train is the highlight of a visit to the popular hill station of Ooty, in south India's Tamil Nadu state.
 Established in the early 19th century by the British as the summer headquarters of the Chennai government, Ooty now draws tourists wanting to escape the stifling summer heat.

-The Nilgiri Mountain Railway is located in India's southern state of Tamil Nadu.
-It runs from Mettupalayam to Udagamandalam (Ooty), via Coonoor, in the Nilgiri Hills.
-The track is 46 kilometers (28.5 miles) long, and passes over 250 bridges (including 32 major ones) and through 16 tunnels.
-This railway is particularly picturesque because of the surrounding rocky terrain, ravines, tea plantations, and forested hills.
+The Nilgiri Mountain Railway is 46 kilometers (28.5 miles) long.
+It passes through many tunnels, and over hundreds of bridges (about 30 of them are large ones).
+The railway is particularly picturesque because of the surrounding rocky terrain, ravines, tea plantations, and thickly forested hills.
 Coonoor, with its world famous teas, is a tourist destination in itself.

 How to Reach Mettupalayam